imthe-PS/Twitter-Sentiment-Analysis-using-Python/README.md

 # Twitter-Sentiment-Analysis-using-Python
-The computational process to determine whether the tweet is positive, negative or neutral.
-It’s also known as opinion mining, done to know the attitude/emotion of a speaker.
+The computational process of identifying and extracting the subjective information that underlies a text.
+This can be either a judgement or opinion in a positive, negative or neutral way based on polarity.
+It’s also known as 'opinion mining', 'polarity detection'.Sentiment analysis is particularly useful for social media monitoring because it goes beyond the number of likes or retweets, by providing qualitative insights.

 ![1_vp1M37AGMOFwCvLxVm62IA](https://user-images.githubusercontent.com/67041715/93003231-97bf9b80-f55a-11ea-8ab8-93e1b38e84a8.jpeg)